castai/docs/docs/guides/hpa.md

 These components configure Kubernetes HPA and set up the custom metric sources.
 This enables us to autoscale almost any workload: `Deployment`, `ReplicaSet`, `ReplicationController`, or `StatefulSet`.
 KEDA supports autoscaling Jobs as well.

-### Enabling KEDA

-To be able to autoscale, you will need to enable KEDA addon in the `Autoscaler` page:

-1. Navigate to an existing cluster (or see [create cluster](../getting-started/create-cluster.md)).

-2. Go to the *Autoscaler* menu.

-3. Enable the Horizontal pod autoscaler policy.

 ## Examples

 ### Autoscale Based on CPU and/or Memory usage